 A summary of the results, total assets, total liabilities and net assets of the Group for the last five years is set out in the section headed "Financial highlights" in this Annual Report.
-This summary does not form part of the audited consolidated financial statements.
+This summary does not form part of the Consolidated Financial Statements.